BY: TANNER KENNEY

 As the number of nations that rely on renewable sources of energy to heat and light homes and drive economies grows, the sources of the ‘fuel’ that powers these installations must be variable to prevent intermittency (e.g. solar PV, CSP, wind, renewable natural gas (RNG), and beyond).
 Moreover, and perhaps most importantly, governments must ensure that the lowest-priced kWh is delivered to customers through aggressive, progressive energy policy in addition to diversifying the suppliers of the technologies and services chosen for any given scenario.

-This tactic may prevent the over-reliance upon a singular technology and/or vendor and the utilization of waste streams through RNG production can help to reduce landfill and recycling facility-congestion and prevent future waste.
-Doing so will allow for a more sustainable approach to the exploration for energy resources as the planet’s climate change process begin to melt sea ice in the Arctic Ocean, thereby reducing the need for Arctic shipping routes.
+These tactics can prevent an over-reliance on a singular technology and/or vendor and the utilization of waste streams through the production of RNG can help to reduce landfill and recycling facility-congestion and prevent future waste.
+Doing so will allow for a more sustainable approach to the exploration for energy resources as the planet’s changing climates begin to melt sea ice in the Arctic Ocean, thereby reducing the economic demand for Arctic shipping routes.

-Additionally, energy storage technologies should be prioritized in nations where major populations hubs are located in coastal and/or high-altitude climates as they may set examples for major cities in more developed nations that have as-yet to allow for such installations.
-And while the United States has long been the beacon of energy ingenuity throughout the world, there are myriad other examples to point to throughout the world with vastly different use-cases such as the sustainable village of Feldheim, Germany, the Kalundborg Symbiosis industrial park, and the entire nation of Costa Rica.
+Additionally, energy storage technologies should be prioritized in nations with large populations located in coastal and/or high-altitude climates as they may set examples for major cities in even highly developed nations that have as yet to allow for such installations.
+And while the United States has long been the beacon of energy ingenuity throughout the world, there exists a bevy of examples to point to with vastly different use-cases such as the sustainable village of Feldheim, Germany, the Kalundborg Symbiosis industrial park, and, as of this writing, the entire nation of Costa Rica.

 Kalundborg Symbiosis – Denmark

 How Can We Help?